I am an allied health clinician academic with research interests in:

 - Merit Award recipient, awarded by the UK College of Occupational Therapists in 2015

-- UK Society of Behavioural Medicine, Executive Committee Member 2014-15, and the Chair of the Local Organising Committee of the 2015 Annual Scientific Meeting UK Society for Behavioural Medicin
+- UK Society of Behavioural Medicine, Chair of the Local Organising Committee of the 2015 Annual Scientific Meeting UK Society for Behavioural Medicine

-- Member of the British Academy of Childhood Disability Strategic Research Group, 2012-current British Academy of Childhood Disability
+- Member of the British Academy of Childhood Disability Strategic Research Group, 2012-16

 - Keynotes and invited presentations at national and international meetings and conferences, e.g. the NeuroDevNet Conference in Vancouver, Canada, 2013, the CountMeIn! international Conference on participation outcomes and interventions in London, UK, 2014, and the National Institute of Health Research meeting for non-medical health professionals in London, UK, 2016.